-Did you know that eucalyptus from well-managed farms can be farmed for flooring in under 5 years?
+Did you know that eucalyptus from well-managed farms can be harvested for flooring in under 5 years?
 This makes it one of the most environmentally friendly hardwoods available in today's market.
-Furthermore, Ambient's eucalyptus floors are many times harder than traditional hardwood floors, so they're extremely durable, not to mention gorgeous.
+Furthermore, Ambient's eucalyptus floors are many times harder than traditional hardwood floors, so they're extremely durable — not to mention gorgeous.

 We do not provide installation services but have no fear as there are many high-quality contractors in your state and the majority will be eager to provide a free estimate over the phone or in the comfort of your own home.
 We recommend that you check out our helpful article titled 7 Tips For Choosing A Floor Installer.